-CSPs should have effective management and systems and suitably chosen, trained and supervised staff to comply with this principle.
-CSPs should ensure that the responsibilities and authority of each member of staff are clear and appropriate to his or her qualifications and experience and that staff receive any training which is necessary for their rôles.
-CSPs should formulate and keep up to date plans for staff training and development, including training in relation to anti-money laundering and countering the financing of terrorism, and for disaster recovery.
-Guidance note The staff and procedures which a CSP needs to comply with this principle will depend upon the nature and scale of its business.
-The Commission will in each case consider the CSP's resources and systems as a whole but, for example, it may wish to see evidence of the following in addition to the specific points set out in this principle: an understanding on the part of staff of the memorandum and articles of association or incorporation (or equivalent documents) of client companies and of both the CSP's duties to client companies and the extent to which the CSP must exercise independent judgement in performing its functions, anti-money laundering policies, procedures and controls including staff training on those and compliance with them, procedures documenting the risk assessment both of the CSP's business as a whole and of each of the CSP's business relationships. up to date records of all client companies including, for example, details of their officers and places of incorporation, and a diary system or systems to ensure that critical dates are not missed.
+- have effective management and systems and suitably chosen, trained and supervised staff to comply with this principle, - ensure that the responsibilities and authority of each member of staff are clear and appropriate to his or her qualifications and experience and that staff receive any training which is necessary for their roles, - formulate and keep up to date plans for staff training and development, including training in relation to anti-money laundering and countering the financing of terrorism, and for disaster recovery.

+The staff and procedures which an FSP needs to comply with this principle will depend upon the nature and scale of its business.
+The Commission will in each case consider the FSP's resources and systems as a whole but, for example, it may wish to see evidence of the following in addition to the specific points set out in this principle:

+an understanding on the part of staff of the constitutional documentation of client foundations and of both the FSP's duties to foundations and the extent to which the FSP must exercise independent judgement in performing its functions, anti-money laundering policies, procedures and controls including staff training on these and compliance with them, procedures documenting the risk assessment both of the FSP's business as a whole and of each of the FSP's business relationships, up to date records of all foundations including, for example, details of foundation officials and places of registration, and a diary system or systems to ensure that critical dates are not missed.